WiiLink24/web/src/content/guide/digicam.md

 title: Photo Print Channel
 pubDate: "2021-01-29"
 ---
-## Digicam arranges your beautiful photos into a masterpiece
+## The Photo Print Channel arranges your beautiful Photos into a masterpiece!

-- Print your perfect shots directly from your Wii.
+- Print your perfect Photos directly from your Wii!

-- Create your own design.
+- Create your own Business Card!

-- Emailed directly to you.
+- Photos are directly Emailed to you for the most convience.
+___
+## Installation Guide

+___
-## FAQ
+## Troubleshooting & Questions
-### Are the photos directly mailed to me?
+### "Are the photos directly mailed to me?"

-> No!
-We use the email address you have registered via Set Personal Data.
+> No. We use the email address you have registered via Set Personal Data.
 > Your photos are rendered on our server, and a ZIP file is emailed directly to you.

-### Digicam is telling me that my address is within "Dallas, TX"

-> This is the default address.
-Please change it via Set Personal Data.

-### I use Dolphin.
-My photos or Miis sometimes become black.
-What can I do?

-> Within Dolphin's graphics settings, disable the setting "Store XFB Copies to Texture Only".
+> If you want your Photos printed, you will have to do that yourself with a Printer.

-### Digicam is telling me that my selected image is not supported
+### "The Photo Print Channel is telling me that my selected image is not supported!"

-> Digicam only supports "baseline" (not "progressive", or "interlaced") JPEGs.
+> Photo Print only supports "baseline" (not "progressive", or "interlaced") JPEGs.
 Here are some tips to make your photo compatible:
 - Using Photoshop:

     - Go to File > Export > Save for Web (Legacy)